 With our campus adjacent to Belair National Park, a structured natural inquiry program sees our Year 1s working with Friends of Belair National Park to help maintain and further create the maze.
 One session per week inside the Park allows students to explore and develop an appreciation for the natural environment of Belair National Park.

 This opportunity to learn in the Park adds a richness to our learning by providing unparalleled opportunities for children to learn; not only from an Environmental Science perspective through observing seasons, lifecycles, landscapes and habitats but also opportunities for calculated risk taking and resilience as they play amongst the natural environment.

-Signature experiences for Year 1
+Signature experience for Year 1 students